cepthomas/NProcessing/DocFiles/NProcessing.md

-TODO clean up all docs.

 # Usage
 - Basically open a .np file, press compile, then run.
 - Settings and log are in `C:\Users\<user>\AppData\Local\Ephemera\NProcessing`.

-# The Files
+## Editing Scripts
+- Rather than spending the effort on a built-in script editor, I figured it would be easier for you to use your favorite external text editor.
+The application will watch for changes you make and indicate that recompile is needed.
+- I use Sublime - you can associate .np files with .cs for pretty-close syntax coloring by:
+  `View -> Syntax -> Open all with current extension as C#`

+## Example Script Files
-See the Examples directory for material while perusing this.
-There's a bunch that were ported from the Processing world mainly to test.
+See the Examples directory for material while perusing the docs.
+There's a bunch that were ported from the Processing world, mainly to test.

 File | Description
 ---- | -----------